Lyquix/docker-lamp/README.md

     [http://localhost/pma](http://localhost/pma)
 *  Search-Replace DB has been installed and configured to login automatically [http://localhost/srdb](http://localhost/srdb)
+*  A custom CA (certificate authority) root certificate is created in `Docker/ssl`.
+This is used to create SSL certificates for the local sites.

 Set VSCode to use Ubutu as Default Terminal
 -------------------------------------------